There is a lot of mis-information and confusion about granny annexes when it comes to planning permission.

 So it’s clear to see the difference between a granny annexe that has primary facilities & all the amenities you would find in a house (ancillary accommodation) and a home gym room, studio, home office etc (incidental).

-A granny annexe, that contains primary facilities such as a bedroom, bathroom and a kitchen does not benefit from Class E Permitted Development rights and therefore requires planning permission.
+A granny annexe, that contains primary facilities such as a bedroom, bathroom and a kitchen does not benefit from Class E Permitted Development rights and therefore requires planning permission or a Certificate of Lawfulness issued by your Local Planning Authority.

 If you build an incidental building with the intention of converting it to liveable accommodation in the future you will need to apply for change of use from your Local Planning Authority so it makes sense to do things right from the start to avoid potentially costly mistakes further down the line.